- Observe wildlife in Wilpattu National Park

 Day 13: Explore the Dutch Fort in Galle

-Today you'll enjoy a tour around Galle and experience the wonders of the historical town and its surroundings.
+Today you'll enjoy a tour around Galle and experience the wonders of the historic town and its surroundings.
 The first stop is at the tea factory at Kahanda Kanda, which offers an overview of how tea is processed, from lush green leaves to teacup.
 Then you'll stop by Koggala Lake, dotted with hundreds of tiny islands.
 Take a break for a boat ride around the serene marshland scenery, spotting rare birds during the trip.
 Next, the tour will take you through paddy fields and plantations dedicated to coconut, rubber, and cinnamon plantations.
 Continue to Galle Fort, built in the 17th century.
 Head back to Unawatuna for one last evening before the trip ends.

 Day 14: Sightsee in Colombo & Depart